 Devin joined the DICC Board in 2016 and currently serves as the vice president.
 She holds a PhD in Biology and is passionate about science education and the representation of women in STEM fields.
 After performing her postdoctoral work at Cornell University, Devin and her husband Michael decided to stay in the Ithaca area to raise a family.
 Devin currently acts as the director of regulatory and clinical affairs at a local medical device company and brings expertise in project management.
-Devin and Michael’s two children have attended DICC since they were 8-weeks-old and are still enrolled in the toddler and pre-K rooms.
+Devin and Michael’s two children have attended DICC since they were 8-weeks-old and their youngest is still enrolled in the Preschool program.
 She is infinitely grateful to the dedicated and loving teachers and staff at DICC for all they have done for her family and joined the board as a way to give back and ensure that this amazing resource is available for all families.
 Devin is excited to help advance the center’s mission of providing innovative and affordable childcare, while supporting the staff and strengthening the community

 Treasurer (Interim): Shaianne Osterreich, Ithaca College

 Shaianne Osterreich joined the board in 2016.
 Both in her professional life and volunteer life she is deeply passionate about social justice with an emphasis on women’s empowerment.
 She holds a PhD in Economics with research focus on globalization, gender and race, and poverty alleviation.
 She has been teaching at Ithaca College since 2000 and has volunteered with the Alternatives Federal Credit Union as well as the Advocacy Center.
 She sat on the board for the Buffalo Street Bookstore in its first years as a co-operative.
 Shaianne’s son Reuben is recent graduate of DICC and we are all very grateful to be part of the DICC family.